KMKCODER/ict_form1_5_notes/README.md

 # ICT NOTES FORM 1 - FORM 4
 ## Introduction
-These are notes compiled by Kapembwa Kangali for computer studies for grade 8 and grade 9 level.
+These are notes compiled by Kapembwa Kangali for Information and Communications Technology from Form 1 to Form 4 levels.
 These can be used by teachers and pupils.

 ## Topic Outline.
 ## Form 1